NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    It is a critical part of development and may be enforced at the 'git commit' step.
 If you intend to execute `flake8`, `black` or `isort` from the command, additional configuration and installation is required.

-   linting / pre-commit can not be done inside the docker container, it must be done on your host machine.
+   Linting / pre-commit can not be done inside the docker container and must be done on your host machine.

    **Note: These steps below are similar to another required critical step (pre-commit configuration) later in this document, which also needs to be run**.

-   For all commands based on permissions, you may have to add the word "sudo" in front of your commands.
+   For all commands, you may have to add the word "sudo" in front of your commands, often related to permissions issues.

    If pre-commit is not already installed on your system:
    ```